 Joy as medicine is about intentionally connecting to what it is to feel good.

 Sign up here to receive an audio recording and summary about specific practices of joy that can enhance wellbeing and support greater recovery and health.
 There is no obligation and no cost.
-This is simply my offering to you.
+This is simply an offering for you to enjoy.

 Instead of searching, we can actively practice joy.